 This is significantly cheaper than the original HomePod, which originally cost £319 at launch.
 It's also a very similar price to other available smart speakers - the new Amazon Echo and Google Home speakers retail for £89.

 Pre-orders for the HomePod Mini went live on 6th November.

 What is the HomePod Mini?

-The HomePod Mini is a smaller, cheaper alternative to Apple’s original HomePod.
-Think of it as the Apple version of the Echo Dot, which saw 60 per cent off in a Prime Day deal.
+The HomePod Mini is a smaller, cheaper alternative to Apple's original HomePod.
+Think of it as the Apple version of the Echo Dot, which was one of our best Amazon Prime Day deals last year with 60 per cent off.

 HomePod Mini uses the Siri virtual assistant - the same one found in iPhones and iPads - and has all the expected smart speaker features, such as the ability to play music, control other smart home devices, and set alarms, calendar reminders, and all sorts of useful tasks.